rvsrnvsn/ICML2019/README.md

 _Christos Kaplanis, Murray Shanahan, Claudia Clopath_

 + How to deal with catastrophic forgetting?
 For RL, as tasks change the data distribution changes over time
-  - Agents should be able to cope with both discrete and continuiius changes to data distribution and have no prior knowledge of when changes occur
+  - Agents should be able to cope with both discrete and continuous changes to data distribution and have no prior knowledge of when changes occur
 + Learn a sequence of policies that are somehow linked through distillation?

 ### Off-Policy Deep Reinforcement Learning without Exploration
 _Scott Fujimoto, David Meger, Doina Precup_

-+ Two agents trained with same off-policy algorthm on the same dataset can have vastly diferent performances based on whether they interact with the environment (i.e., whether they have access to state-action pairs they haven't visited)
++ Two agents trained with same off-policy algorithm on the same dataset can have vastly different performances based on whether they interact with the environment (i.e., whether they have access to state-action pairs they haven't visited)
   - Due to what can be called extrapolation error
 + New algorithm BCQ outperforms DDPG
 + Poster 38